 Mr. Malliki (interpretation): Thank you, Mr. Chairman.
-And welcome to the minister and your officials.
-My first question is for 2024-25. (interpretation ends) "Enhance public health related environmental health support and develop new resources and programming for the territory." (interpretation) What is in there?
+Welcome, minister and your officials.

+My first question is for 2024-25, (interpretation ends) "Enhance public health-related environmental health supports and develop new resources and programming for the territory." (interpretation) What is in there?
 Thank you, Mr. Chairman.

 Hon.
 John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) It is a little bit further down the line in terms of the timeline, but it would be involving looking at our environmental health officers and what services they are providing.

-Right now we have six environmental health officers within Health and so, that item priority would involve looking at the services that they are providing, looking at the work that they are doing and just looking for ways we can make improvements there. (interpretation) Thank you, Mr. Chairman.
+Right now we have six environmental health officers within Health and so that item priority would involve looking at the services that they are providing, looking at the work that they are doing, and just looking for ways we can make improvements there. (interpretation) Thank you, Mr. Chairman.

 Mr. Malliki (interpretation): Thank you, Mr. Chairman.
-Thank you for your response.
-Does it also include samples of animals that have been harvested from out on the land?
+I also thank the minister for his response.
+Does it also include samples of animals that have been harvested from the land?
 Thank you, Mr. Chairman.